dib-lab/TransAnn-Review/README.md

 **Working plan:** We will use separate Github issues for each step to organize the work cycle:

 1. Prepare a list of all contributors
 2. Share ideas and brainstorm about all interesting questions related to the topic.
-I can think of at least two categories of ideas.
+I can think of two main categories of ideas.
-  1. Topics that we should cover by comprehensive literature search
+  1. Literature: Topics that we should cover by comprehensive literature search
-  2. Experiences, frustrations, doubts and suggestions
+  2. Discussion: Experiences, frustrations, doubts and suggestions
-3. Select editorial board from all contributors (I suggest 3 members; one leader and 2 co-leaders).
+3. Select editorial board from all contributors (I suggest 3 members; one leader and 2 co-leaders; one for reference based transcriptome assembly and another one for denovo assembly).
 4. The editorial board will lead a discussion about the outline of the 1st draft and assign tasks to the contributors.
 5. Each contributor will lead an issue for his task where he/she shares his/her initial draft paragraph and get feed back from all of us.
 The issue will be announced closed by final draft of this paragraph.
 6. The editorial board should collect all draft paragraphs into a first draft version, and start an open discussion about suggested changes.